tawsiislam/ML_challenge/README.md

 # ML_challenge
-Challenge in Machine Learning course for classifying unlabeled data
+Challenge in Machine Learning course for classifying unlabeled data.
+The script uses labeled data to do supervised learning and uses the model to classify unlabeled data.
+Scikit-learn library is used to create a Stacking classifiers containing Quadratic discriminant analysis, Random forest classifier and Multi-layer Perceptron classifier.
+With this implementation, I got an accuracy of 0.7676 and came fourth in a class of 350 students.
+The best accuracy in the class was 0.7725.